tomaskovarik271/PIPECD/PIPECD_SYSTEM_ARCHITECTURE.md

 - 🔍 **Introspection**: GraphQL schema serves as living documentation
 - ⚡ **Efficiency**: Clients fetch exactly what they need
 - 🛠️ **Tooling**: Rich ecosystem of GraphQL tools
+- 🤖 **AI-Optimized**: Enhanced timeouts and context for AI tool execution

 ### **3. 🛡️ Security-by-Design**